ibm-cloud-docs/netezza/webconsole/users-group.md

 {: #create-users}

 1. Go to **Users and groups > Users**.
-1. Click **Add user**.
+1. Click **Create user**.
 1. In the **General settings** section, select the following:

    1. Authentication type
    1. Username
       The name must begin with a letter or an underscore.
 The name cannot contain embedded spaces.
 It must be unique within the system.
 It can have 128 characters.

    1. Password
       The password must have 15 characters, 1 upper case letter, and 1 special character.

    1. Resource group
    1. Account expiration date

-      In the Account valid until section, specify whether the user account never expires or select an expiration date.
+      Specify whether the user account never expires or select an expiration date.

    1. Password expiration date

-      In the Password expires field, specify whether the password of the user account never expires or select an expiration date.
+      Specify whether the password of the user account never expires or select an expiration date.

 1. Optionally, you can add the user account to any available groups by ticking the box next to the name of the group.

    If you want a user to have the necessary privileges to do scaling, pause and resume operations, you must add the user to the **ADMINISTRATORS** group.

 ### Information about users